imjoy-team/ImJoy/docs/user_manual.md

     get when you start the engine.

 Also notice that, the ImJoy web app served from your plugin engine are completely isolated from the one from https://imjoy.io, meaning that the installed plugins, data are not shared.

-### Plugin engine error "address already in use"
-If you see something like this: `OSError: [Errno 48] error while attempting to bind on address ('127.0.0.1', 9527): address already in use`, It means you have another instance running which uses the port needed by the Plugin Engine.
-You need to find this instance  and kill that task if you don't known which one.
-For example, for port `9527`, you can run `lsof -n -i :9527 | grep LISTEN` in a terminal.
-This will list all process listening to the `9527` port, e.g. `+python3.6 1095 fmueller    7u  IPv4 0xb4b82ae29cbba843      0t0  TCP 127.0.0.1:http-alt (LISTEN)`.
-The process ID can be found directly after `python3.6`, in this case `1095`, you can then kill this process with `kill 1095`.

 ### CommandNotFoundError with 'conda activate'
 By default, ImJoy uses `conda activate` to activate conda environments if it's available.
 However, you may need to setup `conda activate` according to here: https://github.com/conda/conda/releases/tag/4.4.0